tbjon2it/aoc-fun/README.md

 # aoc-fun

-A repo to track repo's of friends and colleagues doing AOC
+A repo to track repo's of friends and colleagues doing [Advent of Code](https://adventofcode.com)

 [Scoreboard](https://adventofcode.com/2023/leaderboard/private/view/792151?order=stars)

 Poke me for access to the board and the group chat!

 ## 2024

-### Advent of Code

 | Who      | Url                                          | Language |
 |:---------|:---------------------------------------------|:---------|